CatalogueOfLife/general/README.md

 If the old webservices have to stay as they are it would be best to adapt the current codebase to the new infrastructure as for the portal above.

-Action:

- - Document the essential current webservices and their usage in order to assess consequences of deprecation (OB)
- - Decide whether the existing list matching and 4D4life services need to be migrated (OB)

 #### Annual Checklist DVD
 Annual checklist DVD will still be produced.

-Action:

- - Document the DVD process and the required data input (OB)